Tsoympet/DrachmaBlockChain/README.md

 - Hard cap of **42,000,000 DRM**.
 - Block subsidy declines on a predictable schedule (see [`docs/technical-spec.md`](docs/technical-spec.md) for parameters) to encourage long-term participation.

+**How is the fair launch verifiable?**

+- Genesis parameters, launch scripts, and seed configuration live in `testnet/` and `docs/fair-launch.md` so anyone can reproduce the initial state.
+- No embedded checkpoints or privileged keys exist; all nodes follow the same rules from block one.

 **Is there a premine or privileged allocation?**

 - No. DRACHMA follows a **fair launch** model—every coin is mined under the same rules.